lucasjfriesen/jamoviPsychoPDA/README.md

 # Psychometrics & Post-Data Analysis for Jamovi

+DEVELOPMENT IS CURRENTLY ON HOLD.
+CONTACT THE CREATOR FOR DETAILS OR INTEREST IN RENEWING THE PROJECT.

 This module is a tool for performing various Psychometric & Post-Data Analyses.

 The current tools available are: